inbo/inbo-component-library/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Using ng-inbo library in your project
+- If you want to be able to load assets from this library like icons, make sure you add the following to the angular.json from your own project: {
+  "glob": "**/*",
+  "input": "./node_modules/@inbo/ng-inbo/assets/",
+  "output": "./assets/"
+  }